polaquita7/cp4i-arch-bpuni/README.md

 In the project directory, you can run:

-### `"npm run dev"

-To have a local version of the site running and see the changes you're doing.
+`npm run dev`  To have a local version of the site running and see the changes you're doing.

 ## Built With